 We start our journey—start again, that is, as we begin our journey back to the present—in mountainous heights, at the very source of a glacier-fed stream.
 Below us, farther than the eye can see, stretches the almost impossibly complex system of waterways that represent for us “the anarchist tradition.”
 Much is, of course, invisible to us, hidden by the twists and folds of a broader landscape more than capable of dwarfing even our most ambitious imaginings of that tradition, with a full accounting of its tributaries and distributaries, and more is simply lost in the far distance. […]

 For now, this page will link to simple galleries of images from past and present versions of the Libertarian Labyrinth Archive.
 New material will be added as time allows.
-“Rogues” (digital collages) Feature Images (current) […]
+“Rogues” (digital collages) “Plucked from the […]

 les « besoins factices », les stimulant et les Individualistes It is will which distinguishes the evolution of man from the evolution of the brute.
 The brute is modified by its environment.
 Man modifies its environment.
 Man […]